City's Sane named PFA Young Player of the Year

 The 22-year-old Germany international has been a key member of a successful City side during Pep Guardiola's second campaign in charge, scoring nine goals and supplying 12 assists for team-mates in the league.

-He was an unused substitute as City thrashed Swansea 5-0 at home in their first outing since being confirmed as champion.
+He was an unused substitute as City thrashed Swansea 5-0 at home in their first outing since being confirmed as champions.

 Sane said: "I'm really honoured to win this award, thank you to my team-mates, the coaches, the fans, the whole of Man City.